Rod Serling: American military service

 Serling's time in Leyte shaped his writing and political views for the rest of his life.
 He saw death every day while in the Philippines, at the hands of his enemies and his allies, and through freak accidents such as that which killed another Jewish private, Melvin Levy.
 Levy was delivering a comic monologue for the platoon as they rested under a palm tree when a food crate was dropped from a plane above, decapitating him.
 Serling led the funeral services for Levy and placed a Star of David over his grave.

 Serling later set several of his scripts in the Philippines and used the unpredictability of death as a theme in much of his writing.
-In the 1960 Twilight Zone episode "The Purple Testament," a prologue written by Serling stated, "Infantry platoon, U.S. Army, Philippine Islands, 1945.
+In the 1960 Twilight Zone episode "The Purple Testament", a prologue written by Serling stated, "Infantry platoon, U.S. Army, Philippine Islands, 1945.
 These are the faces of the young men who fight, as if some omniscient painter had mixed a tube of oils that were at one time earth brown, dust gray, blood red, beard black, and fear—yellow white, and these men were the models.
 For this is the province of combat, and these are the faces of war."
 Serling returned from the successful mission in Leyte with two wounds, including one to his kneecap, but neither kept him from combat when General Douglas MacArthur deployed the paratroopers for their usual purpose on February 3, 1945.
 Colonel Haugen led the 511th Parachute Infantry Regiment as it landed on Tagaytay Ridge, met the 188th Glider Infantry Regiment and marched into Manila.
 It met minimal resistance until it reached the city, where Vice Admiral Sanji Iwabuchi had arranged his 17,000 troops behind a maze of traps and guns and ordered them to fight to the death.

 During the next month, Serling's unit battled block by block for control of Manila.
 When portions of the city were taken from Japanese control, local civilians sometimes showed their gratitude by throwing parties and hosting banquets.
 During one of these parties, Serling and his comrades were fired upon, resulting in many soldier and civilian deaths.
 Serling, still a private after three years, caught the attention of Sergeant Lewis when he ran into the line of fire to rescue a performer who had been on stage when the artillery started firing.
 As it moved in on Iwabuchi's stronghold, Serling's regiment had a 50% casualty rate, with over 400 men killed or wounded.
-Serling was wounded and three comrades were killed by shrapnel from rounds fired at his roving demolition team by an antiaircraft gun.
+Serling was wounded and three comrades were killed by shrapnel from rounds fired at his roving demolition team by an anti-aircraft gun.
 He was sent to New Guinea to recover but soon returned to Manila to finish "cleaning up".